julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~It always takes longer than you expect (Hofstadter’s Law).~

-In theory, estimating the time required to deliver a project will always be inaccurate because there are too many unknowns and uncertainties to account for in advance.
+In theory, estimating the time required to deliver a project will always be inaccurate because there are too many unknowns and uncertainties to account for in advance, this leads to people making top down estimates that are not actionable and therefore useless.

 In practice, It's possible to make increasingly more accurate estimates by breaking down the project into smaller components and estimating the time required for each component individually before adding them up to get an overall estimate for the project as a whole (bottom-up estimation).